gifale95/BERG/source/models/model_cards/meg-things_meg_1-vit_b_32.rst

 **Training procedure.** Independent linear regression models were fitted separately for each MEG sensor and time point, predicting the sensor’s time-resolved response from the feature vectors.
 The resulting model weights provide a spatiotemporal mapping from visual features to MEG sensor activity.

-**Noise ceiling.** The noise ceiling was computed from the 12 repeated presentations of each of the 200 test images to quantify the maximum explainable variance given measurement noise.
-We calculated the signal-to-noise ratio (ncsnr) by separating within-image variance (noise) from between-image variance (signal), then converted to r² units: noise_ceiling = 100 × (ncsnr² / (ncsnr² + 1/12)).
-This represents the theoretical upper bound of prediction accuracy for each sensor and time point.
+**Noise ceiling.** The noise ceiling was computed from the 12 repeated presentations of each of the 200 test image, following the analytical procedure described in the Natural Scenes Dataset (NSD) paper (Allen et al., 2022).

 **Output.** Each trained model predicts time-resolved MEG responses for all 271 sensors (or user-specified subsets) across 281 time points (−100 to +1300 ms) for each input image.